sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 == Python 3 transition ==

-SageMath 9.0 was the first version of Sage running on Python 3 by default.
-Sage 9.1 continues to support Python 2.
+[[ReleaseTours/sage-9.0|SageMath 9.0]] was the first version of Sage running on Python 3 by default. [[ReleaseTours/sage-9.1|SageMath 9.1]] continues to support Python 2.

 '''Sage 9.2 will remove support for Python 2.'''